UK police speak to Prince Philip about not wearing seatbelt

-LONDON (AP) — British police have spoken with Prince Philip after the husband of Queen Elizabeth II was photographed apparently driving without wearing a seatbelt — just two days after he was involved in a car crash.
+LONDON (AP) — British police have spoken with Prince Philip after the husband of Queen Elizabeth II was photographed apparently driving without wearing a seatbelt — just two days after he was involved in a serious car crash.

 Norfolk Police said late Saturday “suitable words of advice have been given to the driver”.

-The photograph published by British media Saturday showed Philip, 97, driving a new Land Rover near the royal residence at Sandringham.
+The police spoke to Philip after British media on Saturday published a photograph showing Philip, 97, driving a new Land Rover near the royal residence at Sandringham.

-On Thursday Philip was driving another car when he was involved in a serious collision in which two people in the other car suffered minor injuries.
-The accident is still being investigated and no one has been arrested or charged.
+Police said the advice given to Philip was “in line with our standard response when being made aware of such images showing this type of offence.”

 Most Read Nation & World Stories